 15.1.7 Move In or Move Out Date Change

 (1) The CR will send a date change transaction using the 814_12, Date Change Request.
-ERCOT will accept date changes until the Retail Business Day preceding the scheduled move in or move out.
+ERCOT will accept date changes through the day preceding the scheduled move in or move out.
+ERCOT will reject any 814_12 transaction received on the scheduled move in or move out date, as well as date change requests on orders that were scheduled in the past.

 (2) If the date change does not pass validation, ERCOT will reply to the CR with a rejection of the date change transaction using the 814_13, Date Change Response, within two Retail Business Hours of receipt of the 814_12 transaction with the exception of a date change that is invalid because of “Item or Service Not Established.”
 In the case of “Item or Service Not Established,” ERCOT will hold the date change request and continue to retry the request at regular intervals for 48 hours counting only hours on Retail Business Days, but not only Business Hours.